paul-abbott/paul-abbott.github.io/wr/ed/index.md

 [About](https://paulabbott.net/about/)
 <!-- end nav! -->

-### Playing no solo imagination (PhD): synthesising the rhythmic emergence of sound and sign through embodied drum kit performance and creative writing.
+### Playing no solo imagination: synthesising the rhythmic emergence of sound and sign through embodied drum kit performance and creative writing.

 <div id="standard-text" markdown="1">